SATVILab/dotfiles/README.md

 - Add Git and/or HuggingFace authentication.
 - Configure R within VS Code.
-- Provide HPC utility scripts for working with `Apptainer` and `SLURM`, and keeping large files within the stratch directory rather than your home directory.
+- Provide HPC utility scripts for working with `Apptainer` and `SLURM`, and keeping large files within the scratch directory rather than your home directory.

 ---